AhmedSaad-ML/AhmedSaad-ML.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I'm a researcher specializing in Trustworthy ML, Data Privacy, and AI-powered cybersecurity.
+My work aims to enhance the reliability and security of AI systems, making them more resilient and transparent.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I focus on advancing robust machine learning techniques and implementing innovative approaches to secure data privacy.
+Through my research, I seek to address emerging threats and ensure AI technologies are both ethical and secure, contributing to a safer digital future.

         Please reach out to collaborate 😃
     design: